Baldur01/testrepo/README.md

 # testrepo
-This repository was created a a training with Coursera.
+This repository was created as a training with Coursera.
 My name is Anton